Volkswagen and Tesco Pod Point charging network hits 500,000 charges milestone

+“This is part of our wider commitment to addressing the environmental challenges that matter most to our customers, colleagues and communities,” said Jason Tarry, Tesco's UK & Ireland CEO, when the scheme was initially announced.
 “We want to be the leading electric-vehicle energy provider and to support our customers with more sustainable solutions.
 Our EV network provides a sustainable choice for our customers and charging while they shop is another little help to make their lives easier.”

+The venture is part of Volkswagen’s plan to sell a million electric vehicles by 2025.
+Geraldine Ingham, head of marketing at Volkswagen UK, believes the Tesco deal is an “incredibly exciting” project which “underlines the scale and ambition of our electric-car programme in the UK.”
 She added: “Working with these partners to provide such an extensive network of EV chargers should leave no one in any doubt about the Volkswagen brand’s wholehearted commitment to an electric future.”

 Meanwhile, Pod Point CEO Erik Fairbairn said: “This agreement represents a 14% increase in the number of public charge bays in the UK and is a monumental day for electric vehicle drivers.
 It's a massive leap forward for the UK and a significant step in our mission to put a Pod Point everywhere you park.”